-It was my first time travelling to another country all by myself, I was terrified.
+It was my first time travelling to another country all by myself, and I was terrified.
 I was greeted at the airport by Martin and Natalie, they were very kind and welcoming.
-They guided me through all the airport process for the internal flight to Richards Bay.
-When I arrived in Richards Bay airport, I was greeted by a warm and welcoming driver who then took me to Phinda.
+They guided me through the airport process for the internal flight to Richards Bay.
+When I arrived at Richards Bay airport, I was greeted by a warm and welcoming driver who then took me to Phinda.
 He kindly took us to a supermarket so we could get some snacks such as sweets and pop.

 The monitors (Rich, Winston and Charli) were amazing and hilarious!
-They had incredible knowledge about the wildlife and they were very helpful.
+They had incredible knowledge about wildlife and they were very helpful.
 Also, Charli’s muffins were amazing!
 I had to stop myself from eating them all!
 They made me feel part of the team, and I definitely felt like I was.
 One of my favourite moments with these guys was making dinner and playing cards after a long but wonderful day.
 A big thank you to these guys for my marvellous experience!

 Every day was different and unpredictable.
 I remember one morning we were supposed to be tracking elephants but we came across a cheetah with three cubs, it was an awesome experience!
 I loved it when we were able to watch every sunrise and sunset on the drives!
-Remember to wear layers and a big, fluffy jacket, it is very cold in mornings and evenings!
+Remember to wear layers and a big, fluffy jacket, it is very cold in the mornings and evenings!

 You won’t regret going to Phinda Private Game Reserve, and you won’t regret going through ACE.